phasic/VeloKit/docs/ARCHITECTURE.md

 ## System Overview

-Dress My Ride is a client-side Progressive Web App that provides cycling clothing recommendations based on weather conditions.
+VeloKit is a client-side Progressive Web App that provides cycling clothing recommendations based on weather conditions.
 The app runs entirely in the browser, with no backend server required.

 ## High-Level Architecture